Ghadah-Ahmed/Cars-Agency/README.md

 # Cars Exibition

 ##  Description
-Website design for modern cars exibition.
+A dynamic website for modern cars exibition.

 ##  Main functionalities
 - Add a new car.